The True Cost of Living in Kona (2026)

 Why is electricity so expensive in Kona?

 Hawaii relies heavily on imported oil for power generation, making electricity rates in Kona the highest in the nation (averaging around 43 cents per kWh).
 To offset these costs, many homebuyers specifically look for properties equipped with paid-off Solar PV (photovoltaic) systems.
+Homes with Solar PV effectively reduce the electricity cost from $400 to $600 per month to near zero for the generated portion, making solar ownership one of the most significant cost-efficiency variables when evaluating Kailua-Kona real estate.

 What is the property tax rate in Kailua-Kona?

 Hawaii has the lowest property tax rate in the United States.
 For owner-occupants living in Kailua-Kona (Hawaii County), the rate is approximately 0.28% of the assessed value, making the carrying costs for luxury homes surprisingly affordable compared to mainland states.
+On a $1 million home, annual property taxes are approximately $2,800.
+On a $2 million oceanfront condo, approximately $5,600 per year.
+This is a critical budget advantage for buyers relocating from California, New York, or other high-property-tax states.

 Make the Numbers Work

 Don't let the cost of living scare you.
-Kris Hazard helps buyers find "Cost-Efficient" homes—properties with Solar PV, catchment tanks, and Ohana units (rental income) to offset the expenses.
+Kris Hazard helps buyers find "Cost-Efficient" homes: properties with Solar PV, catchment tanks, and Ohana units (rental income) to offset the expenses.

 Get a Custom Relocation Budget